 Climb the steps to Buda Castle – also known as Royal Palace (Kiralyi Palota) – and stroll through the old cobblestone streets and alleys of Castle Hill (Varhegy), passing the presidential palace and several squares, including Disz, Holy Trinity and Hess András Square.

-Your guide will also lead your small group to lesser-known landmarks such as Vienna Gate, the military museum and Lions Courtyard.
-Learn about the city’s medieval history as you view the Great Synagogue, Mary Magdalena Church and Matthias Church (Matays-templom) – or Church of Our Lady.
+Your guide will also lead your group to lesser-known landmarks such as Vienna Gate, the military museum and Lions Courtyard.
+Learn about the city’s medieval history as you view the Great Synagogue, Mary Magdalena Church and Matthias Church (Matyas-templom) – or Church of Our Lady.

 At the end of your tour, see the seven towers and walk upon the viewing terrace of the Fisherman’s Bastion, which offers an extraordinary panorama of the Danube, Margaret Island and Gellert Hill.
 Afterward, head back to central Budapest with your guide or continue exploring the Castle District.